 There's more than 1500 companies that are

 Increasingly, some organisations will take on school leavers with good grades and then train you in-house with some evening and weekend classes to get you through the relevant exams.
-This means if trainign at work, they may pay some or even all of your course fees.
+This means if training at work, they may pay some or even all of your course fees.

 You Chartered Accountant training will take at least three years with a requirement for you to complete over 450 days of technical work experience.
 You must also pass both examination stages.